-Thieves often steal motorcycles to order, to be broken down for parts or for a joyride.
-They’re relatively easy to steal too, as they don’t need to be broken into and can be lifted then transported elsewhere.
+Thieves will often steal motorcycles to order, to break down for parts.
+They’re relatively easy to steal too, as thieves don’t need to break into them and they can even lift them into a van or truck to transport elsewhere.

-How you store your bike could impact your insurance premium, as certain storage locations can be more appealing to thieves
+How you store your bike could have an impact on your insurance premium, as certain storage locations can be more appealing to thieves

-Ideal storage for your motorcycle is a locked garage as the bike’s hidden from thieves and secured.
+The ideal storage solution for your motorcycle is a locked garage, as the bike’s secure and hidden from opportunist thieves.
 Some may argue that any garage – locked or unlocked – will provide some security for your bike.

 If you haven’t got a garage, it might be useful to consider a motorbike storage unit.
 Although costly, these small bike sheds can be anchored down and installed away from the road.
 Always make your insurer aware of this before you make the investment though, as they may not class it as a ‘garage’.